-With hurricane season now upon us and the risks of wildfires increasing every day in the summer heat, planning for natural disasters is an inevitable and necessary part of every disaster preparation or business continuity plan.
-But how effective will these plans be in the midst of the current COVID-19 pandemic?
-States and coastal communities around the country are starting to grapple with exactly that question and how to adapt their existing disaster preparedness plans in response.
+Planning for natural disasters is an inevitable and necessary part of every disaster preparation or business continuity plan.
+But how effective can these plans be in the midst of a pandemic?
+States and coastal communities around the country have had to grapple with exactly that question and how to adapt their disaster preparedness plans in response.

 The Centers for Disease Control and Prevention discusses some of the challenges on these two pages: